Building Strong Bones: Why Your Skeleton Needs Attention Before Menopause

 This raises a critical question: If we've already hit our peak, does what we do in our 30s and 40s still matter?

 The resounding answer is yes.
-While it is much harder to add significant new bone mass after age 30, lifestyle interventions during this window are crucial for preserving the bone you have and slowing the premenopausal decline.
+While it is much harder to add significant new bone mass after age 30, lifestyle interventions during this window are crucial for preserving the bone you have and slowing the menopausal bone loss associated with the decline of estrogen.
 Research shows that premenopausal women who engage in regular physical activity, particularly weight-bearing exercise, enter the menopausal transition with greater bone reserves than their sedentary counterparts [24].
 Even modest increases in leisure-time physical activity during this window have been significantly associated with a slower rate of bone loss [25].

 The Estrogen Connection: Perimenopause and Beyond